p4lang/p4factory/README.md

     make bm
     ./run_demo.bash

-To install some table entries, run in a different terminal:
+To install some table entries, run the following (in a different terminal):

     ./run_add_demo_entries.bash